 Following the closure of the clay pits to waste management, efforts to reclaim the land began with the use of soil to fill the pits.
 Years later, the park is a fantastic recreational site that features many heritage items – with the tall chimneys mentioned above.
 These chimneys have been preserved for more than half a century and are a landmark within the park.

 The park also features a large playground for the kids to enjoy.
-With an array of play equipment to keep the little ones entertained, there is no better way to have the kids enjoy a sensory experience in the midst of the lush green park.
+With an array of play equipment to keep the little ones entertained, there is no better way to have the kids enjoy a sensory experience amid the lush green park.
 Sydney Park is also dog-friendly.

 Other attractions within the park include the Cycling Centre, the Alan Davidson Oval, as well as a public structure known as ‘The Trail’.
 Sydney Park in St Peters is fun for the whole family.